Matthizzone/Interactive-Lab-Hub/Lab 1/README.md

 \*\***What concerns or opportunitities are influencing the way you've designed the device to look?**\*\*

-The device features a curved surface to indicate where the can should be placed, and a skinny part for where the user's hand should grab it.
+The device features a curved surface to indicate where the can should be placed, and a skinny, ergonomically designed handle for where the user's hand should grab it.
+The choice of shapes depicted above help the user to understand the device on their first iteraction with it, without having to read a single word.

 ## Part F. Record